DistAlgo/alda/benchmarks/rules/openrulebench-prev/README.md

  * unxz all of the files in data_raw (these are the data sets and have been xz'ed for ease of upload/download)

-Then each test can be run via the following generic command: python3.7 -m da --rule run_tests.da --testsuite testsuite_name --data datafile_name --query query_name
+Then each test can be run via the following generic command: python3.7 -m da --rules run_tests.da --testsuite testsuite_name --data datafile_name --query query_name

 The query argument can be omitted if the query name is query.